 \section{Related Work}

-\paragraph{\emph{Per-Scene} NVS.}
+\paragraph{{Per-Scene} NVS.}

 Early NVS works relied on epipolar geometry to interpolate between different views of the same scene~\cite{chen1993view,debec1996modeling}.
 A recent breakthrough was to represent 3D scenes as implicit neural fields, as proposed by SRN~\cite{sitzmann2019scene}, DeepSDF~\cite{park2019deepsdf}, NeRF~\cite{mildenhall2020nerf} and LFN~\cite{sitzmann2021light}, and further improved in follow-ups~\cite{zhang2020nerf++,barron2021mip,barron2022mip,fridovich2022plenoxels,chen2022tensorf,muller2022instant,kerbl20233d}.
-Even so, data efficiency, generalizability, and robustness remain a limitation: \emph{such systems require multiple views to learn the 3D representation from scratch of every single scene.}
+Even so, data efficiency, generalizability, and robustness remain a limitation: such systems require multiple views to learn the 3D representation from scratch for every scene.

-To bypass the need for multiple input views, DreamFusion~\cite{poole2023dreamfusion} proposed to distill 3D models from a large-scale pre-trained 2D diffusion model~\cite{saharia2022photorealistic}.
-RealFusion~\cite{melas2023realfusion} extended the latter to single-view image reconstruction by adding the input image as a constraint during distillation.
-Several follow-up works~\cite{tang2023make,qian2023magic123,sargent2023zeronvs,purushwalkam2023conrad} achieved further improvements to the resolution and quality of the resulting 3D assets.
-Although these models are open-ended~\cite{melas2023realfusion}, they require lengthy \emph{per-scene} optimisation.
+To bypass the need for multiple input views, DreamFusion~\cite{poole2023dreamfusion} proposes to distill 3D models from a large-scale pre-trained 2D diffusion model~\cite{saharia2022photorealistic}.
+RealFusion~\cite{melas2023realfusion} extends the latter to single-view image reconstruction by adding the input image as a constraint during distillation.
+Several follow-up works~\cite{tang2023make,qian2023magic123,sargent2023zeronvs,purushwalkam2023conrad} further improve the resolution and quality of the resulting 3D assets.
+Although these models are open-ended~\cite{melas2023realfusion}, they still require lengthy per-scene optimisation.

-\paragraph{\emph{Category-Specific} NVS.}
+\paragraph{{Category-Specific} NVS.}